gdw-workshop/2018_GDW_Workshop/exercises/MrBayesTutorial.md

    Parsmodel    No/Yes                                No
    ------------------------------------------------------------------
 ```
-For today’s tutorial we will modify a few parameters of the likelihood and nucleotide parameters (using *lset*) and some of the parameters that set how the sampling should be performed during the MCMC run (using *mcmcp*).
+For today’s tutorial we will modify a few of the likelihood and nucleotide parameters (using *lset*) and some of the parameters that set how the sampling should be performed during the MCMC run (using *mcmcp*).
 All parameters are modified using the same pattern that is described below.

 ```
 MrBayes > lset nucmodel=codon nst=6 rates=invgamma